stg-tud/tigerseyeplugin/documentation/documents/usermanual/text/features.md

 ![Tigerseye Language Definition Wizard Page 2](../pics/tigerseye_language_definition_page2.png "Tigerseye Language Definition Wizard Page 2")

 On the language definition page the different literals, operations and structured elements can be added.
 In Section [Examples](#examples) the usage of the wizard is showcased.

-## New Class Wizard
+## New Tigerseye Class Wizard

-The new Class Wizard enables easy creation of new DSL classes.\
+The *New Tigerseye Class* Wizard enables easy creation of new DSL classes.\
 ![New Tigerseye Class
 Wizard](../pics/new_tigerseye_class_wizard.png "New Tigerseye Class Wizard")

-It is basically an adjusted version of the new Java Class Wizard.
+It is basically a version of the *Groovy Class* Wizard.
+Not all modifiable areas have influence on the generated code.
+The useful fields for generation are `Source folder`, `Package`, `Name` and the DSL extension.
-Additionally to being able to define the typical class properties a DSL can be chosen which one wishes to use in the class.

 ## Launch Tigerseye DSL